- Category = L

 The Poetical Works of Sir David Lyndsay.

 Edinburgh: William Paterson, 1879.
 3 volume set, 8 inches tall.
 A neat crushed morocco by Ramage with gilt raised bands and neat gilt floral tooling to the panels.
 Gilt top edges.
-From a limited to 485 copies.
+From a limited edition of 485 copies.
 Sir David Lyndsay was a 16th century knight and herald whose poetry is still celebrated today.

 More details Price: £380.00 -